deep-mm/About-Me/site/content/about.md

 ]
 +++

+`Consultant at Microsoft Consulting Service, India`

 As an engineer I love facing new challenges, learning new disruptive technologies, and overcoming unexpected barriers.
 I am a detail-oriented and organized professional with creative mindset and strong technical abilities.
 I believe in equality and always try to create an inclusive environment for everyone.

-Steve Jobs once said, programming teaches you how to think, and when I look back at the last 7 years of my life, from the time I wrote my first line of code, I believe in this more than ever.
-Programming has changed the way I analyze problems in the real world and develop algorithms to find efficient solutions for the same.
-The ever-changing IT industry is unpredictable, and this is what makes it interesting to be a part of this dynamic industry.
-Over the last century, computers have evolved in unimaginable ways.
-Today, there’s a computer in everyone’s hand, and my aim is to put my CS skills to use for the betterment of society and make lives easier for people.

-I have been in the IT industry for the past 4 years now, and have varied experiences ranging from application development to cloud architecture and DevOps engineering.
+I have been in the IT industry for the past 4 years now, and have varied experiences ranging from **Application development** to **Cloud architecture** and **DevOps engineering**.
-I am currently working at Microsoft, as a Consultant helping customers on their digital transformation journey.
+I am currently working at [Microsoft](https://www.linkedin.com/company/microsoft/mycompany/), as a **Consultant** helping customers on their digital transformation journey.
 I have been instrumental in developing DevOps IPs along the way for Azure DevOps as well as GitHub.

 I am currently situated in Mumbai, India.
 I like to explore new places and go on hikes.
 The image above, is from one of the treks that I went on this year.
 I have a great passion for trekking and believe in being fit.
 I have completed 3 Himalayan high altitude treks till date, [Kedarkantha](https://indiahikes.com/kedarkantha-trek/), [Sandakphu](https://indiahikes.com/sandakphu-phalut/), and the most recent in February 2021 [Brahmatal](https://indiahikes.com/brahmatal-trek/).
 I also likes to read in my free time and play sports like volleyball and badminton.